protocolguild/documentation/docs/index.rst

 - A collective of 116 Ethereum core protocol contributors which actively maintains an onchain registry of its membership,
 - which allows ecosystem sponsors to directly fund the membership, their work, the Public Good.

-The Protocol Guild is operated by over **110 core protocol contributors**, including members from Besu, EF Devops, EF Protocol Support, EF Research, EF Testing, Erigon, Geth, Ipsilon, Lighthouse, Lodestar, Nethermind, Prysm, Quilt, Robust Incentives Group (RIG), Solidity, Status, Teku, and TX/RX.
+Members are from EF DevOps, EF Geth, EF Ipsilon, EF JavaScript, EF Portal, EF Protocol Support, EF Research, EF Robust Incentives Group (RIG), EF Security, EF Testing, Erigon, Ethereum Cat Herders, Hyperledger Besu, Independent, Lighthouse, Lodestar, Nethermind, Prysmatic, Quilt, Solidity, Status, Teku, and TXRX.
+Join the `Protocol Guild Discord <https://discord.gg/t8zSZCvf3y>`_ for discussion

 *"And, Ebling, there's another, greater purpose.
 Hari Seldon founded two Foundations three centuries ago; one at each end of the Galaxy.
 You must find that Second Foundation."* Foundation, Isaac Asimov